PrashaltGames/Unity-ConversationGraph_OLD/README.md

 Also, Bool property can use as Node.
 This node use in Branch Node.
 Click property button in GraphInspector, Create Bool property Node.

+## SubGraph
+It is so easy.

+You can drag and drop ConversationGraph Asset in graph.
+It is subgraph.

 ## Custom
 You can create custom components for ConvasationGraph using `ConversationSystemBase`.